What is individual counselling?

-We highly recommend ReDiscover Psychological Services for individual counselling and other psychological services.
-They have a team of experienced and skilled professionals who can help you resolve your issues and achieve personal growth.
+Our team of experienced and skilled professionals can help you resolve your issues and achieve personal growth.

 After you've contacted a mental health professional, you'll need to complete an intake assessment with the therapist.
 The assessment is designed to help you get an idea of what sort of counselling would be helpful for you, including the duration and frequency of sessions.